 Types of Aid

 Young Harris College is committed to helping all students pursue their dreams of higher education, regardless of financial background.
 We offer several types of assistance:

 - Merit-Based Assistance (Scholarships): Young Harris College has an outstanding merit-based scholarship program that recognizes students for academic, athletic and fine arts abilities, to name a few.

 - Need-Based Assistance: Need-based assistance, which includes grants, work-study and loans, is funded from federal, state and institutional sources.
 A student's eligibility for need-based assistance is determined by information submitted each year on the Free Application for Federal Student Aid (FAFSA).

 - Loans: Loans are sources of funding that allow students to spread the cost of education over time.
 Loans must be paid back, even if the student does not complete his/her education.

-Awards that require documentation will not be disbursed until such time all requirements for disbursement are met.
-Outside Scholarships and Grants from outside agencies are forwarded to the Business Office and listed as Outside Scholarships on your award letter.
+Awards that require documentation will not be disbursed until all requirements for disbursement are met.
+Scholarships and grants from outside agencies are forwarded to the Business Office and listed as Outside Scholarships on your award letter.
 You are required to contact the Financial Aid Office of any outside scholarship that will be paid to YHC on your behalf.

-If you are awarded work study and want your work study proceeds to be applied to your student account, you will need to make such arrangements with the Business Office.
-Federal Stafford Loans and parent PLUS loans are disbursed as outlined in your guarantee statement by your guarantee agency once you complete all loan processes.
-If you wish to make changes or cancel any loan disbursement, or if you have any questions concerning disbursement of financial aid, please contact the Office of Financial Aid.
+Federal Direct Loans and Parent PLUS Loans are disbursed as outlined in your guarantee statement by your guarantee agency once you complete all loan processes.
+If you wish to make changes or cancel any loan disbursement, or if you have any questions concerning disbursement of financial aid, please contact the Office of Financial Assistance & Planning.